- Trade with Germany benefits the US

 The German government has taken a number of measures contributing to the reduction of the current account surplus

 - The German federal government is taking steps to boost private investment.
 The government’s sound fiscal and economic policy is strengthening the confidence of individuals, companies and investors in the German business environment, thus boosting private consumption and investment.
-In addition, the federal government and the Länder have allocated a total of €4bn to expanding the broadband network, to cite just one example.
-In total, €17bn is being provided for energy efficiency measures until 2020.
+In addition, the federal government and the Länder have allocated a total of €4bn to expanding the broadband network.
+A total of €17bn is being provided for energy efficiency measures until 2020.
 Revised grid regulation has significantly improved investment conditions for the expansion of the distribution network.
 The first and second Bureaucracy Reduction Acts (Bürokratieentlastungsgesetz) cut private sector bureaucracy costs by a total of €1bn.
 Recent changes in tax rules for carrying forward losses will especially benefit young and innovative companies, as will the top-ups of various project funding programmes.
 The federal government is also looking into ways of providing tax support for research and development alongside its project funding.
-The general investment rate is expected to increase slightly again this year, from 20.0 percent of GDP to 20.2 percent of GDP.
+Overall, private investment picked up noticeably over the course of 2017.

 However, many factors affecting the current account surplus are beyond policy control

 - German demography is a key structural factor behind Germany’s current account surplus.
-In an ageing society, relatively high savings are reasonable with a view to evening out consumption as more people retire.
+In an ageing society, relatively high savings are reasonable with a view to smoothing consumption over the lifecycle.
 Different estimates put the demography-related share of the current account surplus somewhere between one and three percentage points.
 Once a greater percentage of the population has retired, as is to be expected, savings accumulated abroad will gradually be drawn down.

 Factors (largely) beyond economic policy control